-Court Green is a poetry journal published annually in association with the Department of English at Columbia College Chicago and is edited by Tony Trigilio and David Trinidad.
+Court Green is a poetry journal published annually in association with the Department of Creative Writing at Columbia College Chicago and is edited by CM Burroughs and Tony Trigilio.
 Each issue features a dossier on a special topic or theme.

 Court Green was named in honor of Sylvia Plath and is the name of the property in Devon, England, where Plath lived and where she wrote her most famous poems, the Ariel poems.
 The magazine was founded in 2004 by Arielle Greenberg, Tony Trigilio, and David Trinidad.